drojaazu/megadev/bootrom.md

 ## Memory Usage
 Perhaps the biggest deciding factor for using the Boot ROM or not is its use of Work RAM.
 As we have discussed in design.md, Work RAM is the smallest of the runtime buffers available yet is the most important.
 Of the 63.25KB of space available in Work RAM, another 1.25KB could be lost if you choose to use the Boot ROM library.

-That isn't a huge amount of space, admittedly, but consider that that 63.25KB of space will hold the kernel, resources, runtime RAM and the stack.
+That isn't a huge amount of space, admittedly, but consider that that 63.25KB of space will hold the kernel, global resources, runtime RAM and the stack.
 It can fill up quickly, and 1.25KB of space may be valuable.

 On the other hand, the space taken by the Boot ROM library would probably be similarly allocated by your own code, namely, a decompression buffer (for compressed graphics), a sprite list cache and a palette cache.